TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

     - Hyperion snipers holes in heads instead of shooting a party popper at them
 - Notable Nerfs
   - Pistols
-    - Hellshock
+    - Hellshock = -10%
   - Assault Rifles
-    - The Monarch
+    - The Monarch = -10%
   - Shotguns
-    - Reflux
+    - Reflux  = -12.5%
-    - Hellwalker
+    - Hellwalker = -10%
-- Tediore is back baby!
+- Tediore is back!
 Almost every Tediore weapon got a 50%+ damage buff.
+These will be fine tuned as time goes on.

 # Known Issues